dpopacristobal/tracey/README.md

 # tracey

 `tracey` is a toy ray tracer that I wrote whilst tinkering with Rust.
 I had two main goals in mind whilst working on this project: to learn more about programming in Rust (and specifically how Rust compares to C++) and to learn more about rendering, which was adjacent to the geometry modeling work I was doing at Autodesk at the time.
 The project is based on Peter Shirley's "[Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)" and its [sequels](https://raytracing.github.io/), though it includes some additional features as well.
 There are probably many Rust newbie mistakes in the code and a lot of them are likely caused by me trying to "translate" C++ to Rust when I was starting off.
-On the whole, it was an incredibly fun project to work on and I would definitely recommend the books to anyone interested in an introductory graphics project.
+Overall, it was an incredibly fun self-contained project to work on and I would definitely recommend the books to anyone interested in an introductory graphics project.
+A more advanced book for exploring rendering would be [Physically Based Rendering](https://www.pbrt.org/), which I've heard great things about.

 ## Sample Renders